Proto-Germanic language: Loans from adjoining Indo-European groups

 Most loans from Celtic appear to have been made before or during the Germanic Sound Shift.
 For instance, one specimen *rīks 'ruler' was borrowed from Celtic *rīxs 'king' (stem *rīg-), with g → k.
-It is clearly not native because PIE *ē → ī is typical not of Germanic but Celtic languages.
+It is clearly not native because PIE *ē → ī is typical not of Germanic but of Celtic languages.
 Another is *walhaz 'foreigner; Celt' from the Celtic tribal name Volcae with k → h and o → a.
 Other likely Celtic loans include *ambahtaz 'servant', *brunjǭ 'mailshirt', *gīslaz 'hostage', *īsarną 'iron', *lēkijaz 'healer', *laudą 'lead', *Rīnaz 'Rhine', and *tūnaz, tūną 'fortified enclosure'.
 (Note: The etymologies are to be found mainly in (Green 2000).
 One is in (Ringe 2006).)
 These loans would likely have been borrowed during the Celtic Hallstatt and early La Tène cultures when the Celts dominated central Europe, although the period spanned several centuries.

 From East Iranian came *hanapiz 'hemp' (compare Khotanese kaṃhā, Ossetian gæn(æ) 'flax'), *humalaz, humalǭ 'hops' (compare Ossetian xumællæg), *keppǭ ~ skēpą 'sheep' (compare Persian čapiš 'yearling kid'), *kurtilaz 'tunic' (cf. Osset kʷəræt 'shirt'), *kutą 'cottage' (compare Persian kad 'house'), *paidō 'cloak', *paþaz 'path' (compare Avestan pantā, gen. pathō), and *wurstwą 'work' (compare Avestan vərəštuua).
 (Note: The preceding etymologies come from (Orel 2003), which is arranged in alphabetic order by root.)
 The words could have been transmitted directly by the Scythians from the Ukraine plain, groups of whom entered Central Europe via the Danube and created the Vekerzug Culture in the Carpathian Basin (sixth to fifth centuries BC), or by later contact with Sarmatians, who followed the same route.
 Unsure is *marhaz 'horse', which was either borrowed directly from Scytho-Sarmatian or through Celtic mediation.